 By Phillip B. Wilson

-Pacers: At Brooklyn on Wednesday.
+Pacers: At Orlando on Friday night.

 Justin Holiday shoots 8 for 13, finishing with 21 points of Indiana.